ZhenbangYou/SysY-Front-End/README.md

 ### Into Tigger
 For simplicity, you do not need extra code to translate *Eeyore* into *Tigger*.
 Just modify the existing code generator!

-Only keypoints are discussed here, details like how to computer the size of the stack frame should be figured out by readers, since they are way too easy.
+Only key points are discussed here, details like how to computer the size of the stack frame should be figured out by readers, since they are way too easy.

 ### Variable Type in Tigger
 There are six types of variables in *Tigger*: